-Objectives Priority projects Informing strategies Lead 24/25 25/26 26/27 27/28 Future 7.1 Plan for responsible growth and development 7.1.1 Advocate for new mobile phone tower in Crossman.
-Development and Community Services • • 7.2 with critical utilities infrastructure.
-7.1.2 Upgrade the telecommunications in the Recreation Centre Function Room.
-Corporate Services 0 7.2 Plan for more diverse, affordable and sustainable 7.2.1 Address Housing Shortages.
-Development and Community Services 0 0 housing.
-7.2.2 Promote the Shire's new Tiny House on Wheels Planning Policy.
-Development and Community Services •
+Objectives Priority projects Informing strategies Lead 25/26 26/27 27/28 28/29 Future 7.
+Plan for responsible growth and development with critical utilities infrastructure.
+7.1.1 Advocate for new mobile phone tower in Crossman.
+Development and Community Services • • 7.
+Plan for more diverse, affordable and sustainable housing.
+7.2.1 Implement the Housing Strategy to address Housing Shortages.
+Development and Community Services 0 0 0 0